 Even though dal bhat is a staple meal of the Nepalese, no two will taste the same.
 Every dal bhat tasted different to the last one.
 Additionally, it is so filling as you are offered extra soup and rice if you run out.
 So, so good.

-Momo’s are a steamed dumpling with various fillings and sauces.
+Momos are steamed dumplings with various fillings and sauces.
 They are amazing and so cheap!

 During the Annapurna Base Camp trek, I was fortunate enough to watch one of the guesthouse owners make them fresh.
-I tried every type of momo I could find, buff filled, chicken filled and vegetarian filled.
-My favourite were the chicken chilli momo’s from Yangling Tibetan Restaurant in Thamel.
+I tried every type of momo I could find, buff filled, chicken-filled and vegetarian filled.
+My favourite was the chicken chilli momo’s from Yangling Tibetan Restaurant in Thamel.

 After many dal bhat meals on your trek, you may be looking for something different to eat on the menu, maybe something slightly more ‘western’.
 You spot pizza and think that’s the perfect meal to fill you up and give you enough energy to keep walking.
 And you will be right!
 Just don’t expect your typical chain pizza store pizza.
 The flavour could be anything depending on what is available.